rdaum/moor/README.md

 An actual production deployment can be fairly easily derived from the `docker-compose.yml` file, and the provided `Dockerfile`.

-### Why would I use this instead of the original LambdaMOO server (or one of its forks  like stunt/toaststunt, etc?)
+### Why would I use this instead of the original LambdaMOO server?

 * Because it's new and shiny and fun.
 * Because its codebase is more modern and easier to add to and maintain.